 Research Methods: Interviewing

-In this skills-training students are familiarised with the craft of qualitative, semi-structured interviewing.
-An introductory lecture will focus on the methodological advantages and disadvantages of interviewing as a research method and on the practicalities of doing interviews.
+In this skills-training students are trained in the craft of qualitative, semi-structured interviewing.
 Students will practice the craft of interviewing, recording, transcribing and analysing data through doing interviews themselves and analysing these in small groups.
-The work of students is closely supervised in practice sessions and through extensive feedback by the tutors and their peers.
-Please note that this is an elective skills training and available places may be limited; in period 4 students choose two out of the four offered skills of 3 ECTS each.
+Lectures address the methodological advantages and disadvantages of interviewing, techniques for developing and conducting qualitative interviews, and approaches to coding qualitative data.
+Practical sessions serve to discuss techniques, student experiences and offer opportunities for extensive feedback by tutors and peers.
+Students will compile and present a reflective portfolio of interview materials.
+Please note that this is an elective skills training and available places may be limited; in period 4 students choose two out of the four oﬀered skills of 3 ECTS each.

 At the end of this course, students will have gained: • An insight into methodological advantages and disadvantages of interviewing; • First hand experience in conducting and analysing interviews, based on data gathered by the students themselves; • An understanding of how to use qualitative interviewing as a social science research method.

 Rubin, H. J. & Rubin, I.S.
 (2012).
 Qualitative Interviewing.
 The Art of Hearing Data.
 (3rd edition).
 London: Sage.